awslabs/containers-cost-allocation-dashboard/POST_DEPLOYMENT.md

 * Kubecost S3 Exporter CronJob default schedule: 00:00:00 UTC, daily
 * Glue crawler schedule: 01:00:00 UTC, daily
-* QuickSight dataset refresh schedule: 05:00:00, daily The timezone for the QuickSight dataset refresh schedule is automatically set based on the region where the dataset is created.
+* QuickSight dataset refresh schedule: 05:00:00, daily.
+The timezone for the QuickSight dataset refresh schedule is automatically set based on the region where the dataset is created.

 The Kubecost S3 Exporter CronJob schedule and the Glue crawler schedule, are based on cron expressions.